vga101/gaiasky/docs/Properties-file.rst

    LOD version of TGAS.

 -  **data.json.objects** - Contains the ``json`` file where the
    definition of all the rest of the data is specified.
-There are three child properties (``data.json.objects.gq.[0..2]``) which contain the default graphics quality options.

 -  **data.limit.mag** - This contains the limiting magnitude above which stars shall not be loaded.
 Not all data loaders implement this.
+It is now deprecated.

 Scene properties
 ----------------